SukanyaGhosh6/News-App/README.md

 4. Scroll down to explore more news articles.

 ## Contributing
-We welcome contributions to the News App.
+I welcome contributions to the News App.
 If you want to contribute to the project, follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.